We have put together a programme of webinars and podcasts to help you in the journey to becoming an integrated care system.

 Join the webinars below on topics related to reconfiguration.
-There is no need to register in advance, simply click on the link below at the start time.

 - Best practice on-line consultation.
 3 December 2019, 10.00am.
 The session will: provide participants with tips and examples relevant when using on-line consultation as part of your stakeholder engagement efforts, in support of reconfiguration.

 - Stroke reconfiguration.
 18 December 2019, 12.00pm.
 The session will: share the service models and evidence base the NHSE/I national clinical team and Kings Fund have developed, share learning from a leading system, and potentially from a local or national Stroke Association viewpoint.